-9. Does the law place any restrictions on hospitality, travel and entertainment expenses?
+8. Does the law place any restrictions on hospitality, travel and/or entertainment expenses?
 Are there specific regulations restricting such expenses for foreign public officials?
-Are there specific monetary limits?
+Are there specific monetary limits for such expenses?

 Liechtenstein criminal law does not contain specific provisions dealing with facilitation payments or providing hospitality to commercial partners or public officials.
 The terminology used in the criminal law relating to corruption offences is "benefits", including particularly money, physical objects, excessive fees, and other benefits (such as invitations to travel or hunts) but also intangible benefits.